Computer scienceMobileJetpack ComposeRefinement

 }

 The final step is to pass a value for the argument when calling the navigate method from the main screen.
-You achieve this by appending the value to the route like this:
+You do this by constructing an instance of the route with the value filled in:

 }